 Location: 51st St between 5th & 6th Ave// Hours: Mon-Sat 9am-7pm and Sun 11am-5pm// Cost: Admission is free; fire safety presentation is $6 for adults and children.

 If you’re in Midtown, you definitely need to at least walk through Time Square.
 We were able to stop and find a spot that wasn’t crowded to let Will out of the stroller for a minute, which he loved.
-While the crowds can be overwhelming for a little one, two toddler-friendly stores to stop in are the Hershye’s Chocolate World, the M&M Experience and the Disney Store.
+While the crowds can be overwhelming for a little one, two toddler-friendly stores to stop in are the Hershey’s Chocolate World, the M&M Experience and the Disney Store.
 Note: If you had ideas of taking your kid to the Toys ‘R’ Us store with the big ferris wheel like I did, it’s unfortunately closed like the rest of the Toys ‘R’ Us franchise.
-On the bright side, F.A.O Schwartz is re-opening in Rockefeller Center November 18, 2018 (yay!)
-I’m super excited to take Will back in the future, since F.A.O Schwartz was always the highlight of our trips to New York City growing up.
+On the bright side, F.A.O Schwartz just reopened in Rockefeller Center November of 2018 (yay!)
+I’m super excited to take my son back in the future, since F.A.O Schwartz was always the highlight of our trips to New York City growing up.

 We completely forgot about it on this trip, but if you have time while walking around, be sure to stop at the Grand Central Terminal entrance at 42nd Street to see the iconic and beautiful building inside.
 And if you’re there from November to February with little kids, there is a holiday train display at the NY Transit Museum Gallery that shouldn’t be missed.